-Students who wish to pursue an accounting degree at Old Westbury must first be admitted into the College’s School of Business.
-Admission to any of the academic departments within the School of Business is a separate process from that of admission to the College.
-The College admission process is conducted through the Office of Enrollment Services and requires that official copies of all prior transcripts be sent directly to the Office of Enrollment Services.
+Students who wish to pursue an accounting degree at Old Westbury must first be admitted into the School of Business.
+Admission to any of the academic departments within the School of Business is a separate process that occurs after admission to SUNY Old Westbury.
+The University's admission process is conducted through the Office of Enrollment Management and requires that official copies of all prior transcripts be sent directly to the Office of Enrollment Management.

 A. Liberal Education Curriculum and Freshman Seminar

 B. Courses in Accounting and Business

 - BU3502 Principles of Accounting I 3cr.